-(to be signed on reverse side)
+(To be signed on reverse side)

+[X] Please mark your vote as in this example.

+PROPOSAL: Election of two Class II directors

+NOMINEES: JOSEPH F. BOSTON GRESHAM T. BREBACH, JR.

+[] FOR the nominees listed above [] WITHHOLD AUTHORITY to vote (except as marked to the contrary below) [] WITHHOLD AUTHORITY to vote for the nominees listed above

-[X] Ple ase mark your vote as in this example.
-PR0P0SAL : Election of two Class II directors NOMINEES: JOSEPH F. BOSTON GRESHAM T. BREBACH, JR. [ ] FOR the nominees listed above Instructions: To withhold authority to vote for an individual nominee, write the name of the nominee on the line below: THE DIRECTORS RECOMMEND A VOTE FOR EACH NOMINEE.
-IGN, DATE AND RETURN THIS PROXY PROMPTLY USING THE ENCLOSED ENVELOPE, QUIRES NO POSTAGE IF MAILED IN THE UNITED STATES.
-Signatur e:Signature: (IF HELD JOINTLY) D. f. d. · Dated: This Proxy Card must signed exactly as the name of the stockholder(s) appears on the label above.
+Instructions: To withhold authority to vote for an individual nominee, write the name of the nominee on the line below:

+THE DIRECTORS RECOMMEND A VOTE FOR EACH NOMINEE.

+PLEASE SIGN, DATE AND RETURN THIS PROXY PROMPTLY USING THE ENCLOSED ENVELOPE, WHICH REQUIRES NO POSTAGE IF MAILED IN THE UNITED STATES.

+Signature: Signature: (IF HELD JOINTLY)

+Dated: , 1998

+NOTE: This Proxy Card must signed exactly as the name of the stockholder(s) appears on the label above.
 Executors, administrators, trustees, etc. should give full title as such.
 If the signatory is a corporation, please sign full corporate name by duly authorized officer.